The best hotels in Jaipur

 Mansarovar is a real neighborhood with good local restaurants on Tonk Road, but it's 8-10 km from the old city.
 Staying there makes sense if you're on business in the IT corridor, not if you're here for Amber Fort and Johari Bazaar.
 Vaishali Nagar has the same problem: comfortable enough, but you'll spend ₹500-800/day in taxi fares just getting to the sights.

-Jaipur's best neighborhoods
+Jaipur's best hotel regions

 Prioritise Bani Park or Civil Lines.
 You get easy access to the walled city without sleeping inside the chaos.